-The Tonopah property encompasses 4,054 acres in the Ralston Valley, on the northeast side of the San Antonio Mountains in central Nevada, located approximately 20 miles northeast of the town of Tonopah in Nye County.
+The Tonopah project is located on the prolific Walker Land Trend of Western Nevada on the northeast side of the San Antonio Mountains, located approximately 20 miles northeast of the town of Tonopah in Nye County.

 The Project consists of 444 unpatented lode claims covering an area of 4,054 acres.
 All unpatented claims are 100% controlled by Viva Gold Corporation (Viva).
 A 2% Net Smelter Return Royalty (NSR) with a 1% NSR buyout option exists on 185 of the unpatented lode mining claims that cover the core of the known mineralization.

 The Tonopah property contains a near-surface low-sulfidation epithermal gold system which includes near vertical quartz-adularia-gold veins hosted by the Palmetto Formation argillite and the overlying Tertiary rhyolitic volcanics within a low-angle zone of mineralization which includes and often parallels an erosion surface discontinuity at the top of the Palmetto.
 Mineralization has been identified in a series of north-striking extensional structural zones within an overall mineralized trend along the north-northwest Walker Lane trend, covering an area over 2,000 meters long and 300 meters wide.

 The image to the right is a cross section slice showing upper argillite surface (blue) and upper tertiary surface (green) (Az 242) Scale in feet.